Driver in Barrigada car crash dies

 Guam Police Department spokesperson Sgt.
 Paul Tapao said the driver of a green Hyundai Accent was headed east near the Subway in Barrigada when he drove into the oncoming lane and ran off the roadway.

 The driver collided with a concrete post that's part of the A.B.
-Won Pat Guam International Airport Authority fence.
+Won Pat International Airport fence.

 The man was rushed to the Naval Hospital Guam where he was pronounced deceased.